jobellet/cs_detect/README.md

 **Step 1:** Open the scirpt named **Initialize.ipynb** and run it.

 This will create four folders in your 'work' folder with the following names:

-   (i)**TrainYourNetwork:** Here you should add files (.mat) that contain data for training your network.
+(i) **TrainYourNetwork:** Here you should add files (.mat) that contain data for training your network.
 Briefly, each file should                                  contain brief segments (you do not need entire Purkinje cell recordings for training!) of the following                                  variables:

-                   (1) **High band-passed signal**
+          (a) **High band-passed signal**
-                   (2) **LFP signals** (same dimesnions as High-passed signals) (3) **Labeled segments that you labeled manually with same dimensions as High-passed and LFP signals.
+          (b) **LFP signals** (same dimesnions as High-passed signals) (c) **Labeled segments** that you labeled manually with same dimensions as High-passed and LFP signals.
 This file contains 'ones' (from the beginning to the end of Complex spikes that you labelled) and 'zeros' elsewhere.

-  (ii)**Weights:** After training the network with your labeled data, your training weights will be stored here.
+(ii) **Weights:** After training the network with your labeled data, your training weights will be stored here.
 These weights will be                     used by the network for detecting Complex Spikes in full traces of Purkinje Cell recordings.

-  (iii)**LabelYourData:** Here you should add the files that contain Purkinje cell recordings.
+(iii) **LabelYourData:** Here you should add the files that contain Purkinje cell recordings.
 Each file should contain a high-passed                              and an LFP signal with same dimensions.

-  (iv)**Output:** This folder will contain the output of the network (i.e, detected Complex spikes) with the same file name as that of                     your data.
+(iv) **Output:** This folder will contain the output of the network (i.e, detected Complex spikes) with the same file name as that of                     your data.

 **Step 2:**  Open the scirpt named **train_cs_detector.ipynb** and run it.